GamesOfArcadia/ciqs/README.md

 No heuristics, no pattern matching, no approximation, no simulation, no statevector.
 Zero fidelity loss by construction.

-CIQA (1:5 quantum error correction) is not included in this distribution.
-Contact for licensing.
+**CIQA (1:5 quantum error correction) is not included in this distribution.
+Contact for licensing.**
----

 ---

 ## IBM Benchpress Results